albertito/spf/README.md

 The API should be considered stable.
 Major version changes will be announced to the mailing list (details below).

-Branch v1 will only have backwards-compatible changes made to it.
-There are no plans for v2 at the moment.

 ## Contact